codehsbooks/introcs/Basic-JavaScript-and-Graphics/comparison-operators.md

 var z = x > y;
 println(z);
 ```
 What will get printed to the screen?
-The above comparison, <code>x > y</code>, is evaluating if 10 is greater than 8.
+The above comparison, `x > y`, is evaluating if 10 is greater than 8.
 Because 10 is indeed greater than 8, `z` is assigned a value of true.
 Thus, `true` will get printed to the screen.

 ## More Practice